Incentives and rebates

 If you purchase hospital cover earlier in life (and keep it), you’ll avoid paying the LHC loading.

-LHC loading only applies to hospital cover, so you won’t need to pay it on any Extras or Ambulance cover.
-There is no government rebate for any LHC loading portion you have to pay.
+LHC loading only applies to hospital cover, so you won’t need to pay it on any extras or ambulance cover.
+There’s no government rebate for any LHC loading portion you have to pay.

-There are a lot of specific rules that might impact your personal situation and we recommend you check the ATO website carefully to determine your own situation.
+There are a lot of specific rules that might impact your personal situation.
+We recommend you check the ATO website carefully to see how the LHC applies to you.

 Who needs to know about it?